technerdlove/NTI-310/securing_ldap.md

-# Step by step guide to making phpldapadmin use ssl
+# Guide to making phpldapadmin use ssl

 Automating these steps should be fairly easy.
 A few echo's and searches and replaces should do the trick.
 Use the -subj flag to automate ssl cert creation.